cross-solution/YawikDocs/source/installation.rst

         </Directory>
     </VirtualHost>

-Place this in a file called ``YAWIK.conf`` in ``/etc/apache2/conf`` and execute
+Place this in a file called ``yawik.example.com.conf`` in ``/etc/apache2/conf`` and execute

 .. code-block:: sh

-  sudo a2ensite YAWIK.conf && sudo service apache2 reload
+  sudo a2ensite yawik.example.com.conf && sudo service apache2 reload

 now you should be able to login into your YAWIK by pointing a browser to